Supereg/homebridge-http-notification-server/README.md

 # homebridge-http-notification-server

-`homebridge-http-notification-server` can be used together with [Homebridge](https://github.com/nfarina/homebridge) http accessories.
+`homebridge-http-notification-server` can be used together with [Homebridge](https://github.com/homebridge/homebridge) http accessories.
 Http accessories are Homebridge plugins, which forward HomeKit requests to another program over a http request.
 An example for such an accessory would be my [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch).

 The problem with such accessories is when the state of the external program changes it cannot be directly reflected in HomeKit.
-So one solution would be that every http accessory packs it's own http server to receive state changes.
+So one solution would be that every http accessory packs its own http server to receive state changes.
 But with multiple switches this becomes a mess very fast.

 This is where the `homebridge-http-notification-server` comes in.
 It is basically a Homebridge plugin, which is loaded by